fbkaragoz/durak/README.md

 2. Install development dependencies: `pip install -e .[dev]`.
 3. Run the test suite: `pytest`.

 Roadmap and task planning live in `ROADMAP.md`.
-Update the roadmap as you make progress.
+Update the roadmap as you make progress if you want to contribute.